roni5/chip8_java/README.md

 For all intents and purposes, however, it's a complete system.
 A "virtual computer" if you will, and like any other computer can be emulated, given opcodes.

-This is an emulator for the CHIP-8, written in Java, using LWJGL 2.93 for graphics/input/sound.
+This is an emulator for the CHIP-8, written in Java, using OpenGL (via LWJGL 2.93) for graphics/input/sound.

 #Usage
 -------